name-fyzan03/faizan-repo/README.md

 # faizan-repo
-this is syed fizan from shimoga <br>
+this is syed faizan from shimoga <br>
 Author-Syed Faizan